Solo Trek in Wales for a kit shake down and a touch of solitude

 Cumulus quantum – 7 650g

-I took this bag as its been sat idle for a while.
-Boy it was hot.
-The sweat rivers were running, know what i mean..So ill be saving this bag for colder days.
+I took this bag as it’s been sitting idle for a while.
+Boy, it was hot.
+The sweat rivers were running, know what i mean..So I’ll be saving this bag for colder days.

 *Boots